LAN255 - Outboard motor Vevor - Free user manual and instructions

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

+1) This product may cause harmful interference.
 2) This product must accept any interference received, including interference that may cause undesired operation.

-WARNING: Changes or modifications to this product not expressly approved by the party.
+WARNING: Changes or modifications to this product not expressly approved by the party

 responsible for compliance could void the user's authority to operate the product.